 Pittsburgh Botanic Garden - Pittsburgh and its Countryside

 The Pittsburgh Botanic Garden is an immense project transforming 460 acres in abandoned coal mining land into a gorgeous, thriving botanic garden.
-When complete, the Pittsburgh Botanic Garden will be one of the largest botanic gardens in the U.S., as well as the only botanic garden in the U.S. to be built on reclaimed land.
+Estimated to be complete in 2020, the Pittsburgh Botanic Garden will be one of the largest botanic gardens in the U.S., as well as the only botanic garden in the U.S. to be built on reclaimed land.
 The Garden will be comprised of 20 gardens and four woodlands, as well as a visitor’s center, an amphitheater and more.
 In 2014, the first 60 acres of the Garden were opened, allowing the public to experience the wonder of the Woodlands.

 Laurel Hill State Park - Laurel Highlands